The Kennedy School of Aviation

 femalepilotmechanic

-The aviation industry has amazing opportunities waiting for the right people.
-Our 'Pre-flight' program will introduce grades 6 and 8 students to the many dynamic parts of a global endeavor.
-Topics include:
+This two-part program will introduce grades 6 and 8 students to some of the dynamic parts of a global endeavor.

 aviationcareers